Want to get updates to your mailbox? 📬

 - Improve the content’s accuracy.
 Depending on how long ago the content was written, some information may be out-of-date or incorrect.
 You can update this information so that the post is relevant.

 - Remove broken links & add better links.
-Google favors links from authoritative sources.
-Adding better links will, in turn.
-Increase your site’s authority and improve SEO.
+Adding better links will, in turn, increase your site’s authority and improve SEO.

 - Add multimedia.
-Google favors content with multiple forms of media.
 Adding photos and videos can also help to break up your content and make it easier to read- resulting in a better user experience.

 - Optimize for new keywords.
 Depending on when you last edited the content, you may need to optimize for different keywords.
 Or, if keywords weren’t on your radar when you first wrote the piece, you may need to edit it so that you do include important keywords.

 Updating old content will also help to improve your click-through rate (CTR).
-People are more inclined to click on articles that were most-recently published.
-Especially when reading about topics that are ever-changing, like SEO, healthcare or technology.
+People are more inclined to click on articles that were most recently published.
+Especially when reading about ever-changing topics, like SEO, healthcare, or technology.
 Updating your content will give it a recent publishing date, therefore making users more likely to click through to your site.

 “